dashaub/PBDP/hw2/Shaub_David_HW2.md

 1. To get the number of unique urls, we simply need to count the length of the keys of the outer dict.
 2. To get the number of disctinct visitors to each URL, we count the number of values for each URL.
-3. To return the number of visits for each URL per user, we enumerate all of the nested values and print a tuple like `(url, user, count)`
+3. To return the number of visits for each URL per user, sum all of the values of each URL's subdictionary.

 ### Problem 5
-Use `pip` to install the `mysqlclient` package in python2:
+To install the python package, we required `libmariadb-devel`.
+Then use `pip` to install the `mysqlclient` package in python2:
 ```
+sudo yum install -y libmariadb-devel
 pip install mysqlclient
 ```
 Create a database `shaub` and specify the schema for the `logs` table: